Skip to main content

 • Financial troubles: Older adults living on a fixed income may struggle to pay their bills or keep food on the table.
 For someone who is already struggling with health issues or grief, financial stress can be a trigger for suicidal thoughts.

 The physical, emotional, and cognitive struggles faced by older adults can lead to feelings of depression, which over time can evolve into clinical depression.
-Clinical depression is a mood disorder characterized by prolonged feelings of sadness, hopelessness, and loss of interest in activities.
+Clinical depression is a mood disorder characterized by prolonged feelings of sadness, hopelessness, changes in sleep and appetite, and loss of interest in activities.

 What are the warning signs of suicide in older adults?